Skip to main content

 What is the inventory ledger?

-The ledger is a detailed record of stock movements.
+The ledger is a detailed record of stock movements for one ingredient in one storage unit.
 It helps you answer questions like:

 • Why did stock go down?